zopefoundation/Zope/zope2book/BasicObject.rst

 restricted Python modules, and that they cannot directly access files on your file system.
-This is a security feature, as it allows site administrators to safely delegate the ability to create logic in Python to untrusted or "semi-trusted" users.
+This is a security feature, as it allows site administrators to safely delegate the ability to create logic in Python to less knowledgeable users.
+The security restrictions aren't stringent enough to prevent malicious users from damaging the system.
+They are only meant as a safety belt beginners.
 For more information about Zope's security features, see `Users and Security <Security.html>`_.

 Creating a Script (Python)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~